livey/raspberrypi_telegram_surveillance/README.md

 [sudo apt install gpac](https://gpac.wp.imt.fr/tag/mp4box/)
 [py telegram api](https://github.com/eternnoir/pyTelegramBotAPI)
 pi camera

+## limitations & improvements
+* The pi camera only output motion vector when you choose h264 format while the telegram bot support mp4 video.
+So, we need MP4Box to do format converting.
+* Some in memory operations can reduce the disc reading, for example, capture a image and send it telegram and capture video, convert to mp4 and send it to telegram.
+* periodic operations such as taking a photo can be scheduled with more sophisticated schedular for example thread.Timer()
+* when motion detected, we can send a thread signal to trigger sending it telegram instead of always checking it status.

 ## to do list
 - [x] photo request
 - [x] video request
 - [x] motion detection
 - [x] stop, start
 - [ ] voice detection
+- [ ] adjust exposure time according to your local time.